The Science Behind Breathing Exercises for Screen Time

 How a Single Breath Changes the Equation

 Deep, slow breathing activates the vagus nerve, the longest cranial nerve in the body, which runs from the brainstem through the chest and abdomen.
-Vagus nerve activation triggers the parasympathetic nervous system — often called the "rest and digest" system — which lowers cortisol, reduces heart rate, and dampens the stress response that drives compulsive phone checking.
+Vagus nerve activation triggers the parasympathetic nervous system. often called the "rest and digest" system.
+Which lowers cortisol, reduces heart rate, and dampens the stress response that drives compulsive phone checking.
 Critically, this physiological shift gives your prefrontal cortex the few seconds it needs to catch up with the amygdala's automatic response.
-Psychologists call this window a cognitive reappraisal opportunity — a brief moment where you can consciously evaluate the impulse rather than automatically acting on it.
-Research shows that a breathing exercise lasting just 4 to 7 seconds is sufficient to create this window and shift your brain from reactive autopilot to deliberate choice.
+Psychologists call this window a cognitive reappraisal opportunity. a brief moment where you can consciously evaluate the impulse rather than automatically acting on it.
+Research shows that even a brief breathing exercise. as short as a few seconds. is sufficient to create this window and shift your brain from reactive autopilot to deliberate choice.

 The Research on Mindful Pauses